MetOffice/CDDS/docs/operational_procedure/cmip6.md

 Before running the CDDS Operational Procedure, please ensure that:

 - [x] you own a _CDDS operational simulation ticket_ (see the [list of CDDS operational simulation tickets](https://code.metoffice.gov.uk/trac/cdds/wiki/CMIP6Simulations)) that will monitor the processing of a CMIP6 simulation using CDDS.
 - [x] you belong to the `cdds` group
+!!! tip
-  - type `groups` on the command line to print the groups a user is in
+    type `groups` on the command line to print the groups a user is in
-- [x] you have write permissions to `moose:/adhoc/projects/cdds/` on MASS, i.e. is your moose username included in the access control list output by the command
+- [x] you have write permissions to `moose:/adhoc/projects/cdds/` on MASS !!! tip
+    You can check if you have correct permissions by running following command and check if your moose username is included in the access control list output:
     ```bash
     moo getacl moose:/adhoc/projects/cdds
     ```
 - [x] you use a bash shell.
 CDDS uses Conda.
 Conda can experience problems when running in any other shells except of bash.
+!!! tip
-- [x] You can check which shell you use by following command:
+    You can check which shell you use by following command:
     ```bash
     echo $SHELL
     ```
-- [x] If the result is not ```/bin/bash```, you can switch to a bash shell by running:
+    If the result is not ```/bin/bash```, you can switch to a bash shell by running:
     ```bash
     /bin/bash
     ```

 If any of the above are not true please contact the [CDDS Team](mailto:cdds@metoffice.gov.uk) for guidance.

-!!! note
-    Previously a `.cdds_credentials` file was required in order to connect to CREM, but this is no longer required for CDDS users following the retirement of CREM.

 ### Partial processing of a simulation